ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

 After installing this version of Python, we can now create a virtual environment using this Python version.  **[pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) is a tool for managing virtual environments in Python** - it's an alternative to venv or miniconda.

-No surprises that pyenv-virtualenv it plays well with our pyenv installation of 3.10.6 above - we can create a new virtual environment with `$ pyenv virtualenv {version} {name}` - below we create a 3.10.6 environment called `default`:
+No surprises that pyenv-virtualenv it plays well with our pyenv installation of 3.10.6 above - we can create a new virtual environment with `$ pyenv virtualenv {version} {name}`.

+Below we create a 3.10.6 Python virtual environment called `default`:

 ```shell-session
 $ pyenv virtualenv 3.10.6 default
 ```

-We now have a new virtual environment - using the version of Python we need:
+We now have a new virtual environment - using the version of Python we want:

 ```shell-session
 $ pyenv versions